The first of the four sacred months.

 “Will you speak to your father about it?”

-“Abi already said he’s not taking part in any of it, remember?”
+“Abi said he’s not taking part in any of it, remember?”
 Shahira says.

-“What if there’s rebellion?
-What if they blame your father?
+“And if there’s rebellion like the one before our births?
+And they blame your father?
 That he’s behind it all—that girls are being sent away for heinous purposes?”

 “I suppose Abi hasn’t been transparent as they want him to be,” Shahira mutters.
 “I’ll tell him after dinner before he leaves for Isha salaah.”